60dimension/IELTS-Vocabularies/Vocabulary04.md

 You have to understand how cells interact.

-One day, he left disappeared without a trace.
+One day, he disappeared without a trace.

-//
 Take $5 off the regular price of any membership.

 She was jealous of his wealth.